mhausenblas/addrable/README.md

 # Addrable

 All over the Web you can find [rectangular](http://webofdata.wordpress.com/2010/04/14/oh-it-is-data-on-the-web/#comment-437) data in [CSV files](http://www.google.com/search?q=filetype%3Acsv).
-Typically, this data is treated in its entirety, meaning you retrieve the entire CSV file and then deal with it your applications.
-That's not very [webby](http://webofdata.wordpress.com/2010/03/01/data-and-the-web-choices/).
+Typically, this data is treated in its entirety, meaning you retrieve the entire CSV file and then you deal with it in your application.
+But that's not very [webby](http://webofdata.wordpress.com/2010/03/01/data-and-the-web-choices/).

 Wouldn't it be nicer to be able to address parts of a table, that is, certain columns or rows?
+Now you can with Addrables!

 ## How does this work?
-Now you can with Addrables!
  Addrable is short for **Addr**essable T**able** - essentially making parts of a table addressable via URIs.
-It works as follows: take a look at this [example table](https://github.com/mhausenblas/addrable/raw/master/data/table1.csv):
+OK, sounds nice in theory, but how does it work?
+Well, take a look at this [example table](https://github.com/mhausenblas/addrable/raw/master/data/table1.csv):

     city    person   visits
     ----------------------